sass/sass/doc-src/SASS_REFERENCE.md

 Named arguments can be passed in any order, and arguments with default values can be omitted.
 Since the named arguments are variable names, underscores and dashes can be used interchangeably.

+#### Variable Arguments

+Sometimes it makes sense for a mixin to take an unknown number of arguments.
+For example, a mixin for creating box shadows might take any number of shadows as arguments.
+For these situations, Sass supports "variable arguments," which are arguments at the end of a mixin declaration that take all leftover arguments and package them up as a [list](#lists).
+These arguments look just like normal arguments, but are followed by `...`.
+For example:

+    @mixin box-shadow($shadows...) {
+      -moz-box-shadow: $shadows;
+      -webkit-box-shadow: $shadows;
+      box-shadow: $shadows;
+    }

+    .shadows {
+      @include box-shadow(0px 4px 5px #666, 2px 6px 10px #999);
+    }

+is compiled to:

+    .shadowed {
+      -moz-box-shadow: 0px 4px 5px #666, 2px 6px 10px #999;
+      -webkit-box-shadow: 0px 4px 5px #666, 2px 6px 10px #999;
+      box-shadow: 0px 4px 5px #666, 2px 6px 10px #999;
+    }

+Variable arguments can also be used when calling a mixin.
+Using the same syntax, you can expand a list of values so that each value is passed as a separate argument.
+For example:

+    @mixin colors($text, $background, $border) {
+      color: $text;
+      background-color: $background;
+      border-color: $border;
+    }

+    $values: #ff0000, #00ff00, #0000ff;
+    .primary {
+      @include colors($values...);
+    }

+is compiled to:

+    .primary {
+      color: #ff0000;
+      background-color: #00ff00;
+      border-color: #0000ff;
+    }

+You can use variable arguments to wrap a mixin and add additional styles without changing the argument signature of the mixin.
+If you do so, even keyword arguments will get passed through to the wrapped mixin.
+For example:

+    @mixin wrapped-stylish-mixin($args...) {
+      font-weight: bold;
+      @include stylish-mixin($args...);
+    }

+    .stylish {
+      // The $width argument will get passed on to "stylish-mixin" as a keyword
+      @include wrapped-stylish-mixin(#00ff00, $width: 100px);
+    }

 ### Passing Content Blocks to a Mixin {#mixin-content}

 It is possible to pass a block of styles to the mixin for placement within the styles included by